NSFatalError/Probing/README.md

     </a>
 </p>

-Breakpoints for Swift Testing - precise control over side effects and execution suspension at any point.
+<p align="center">Breakpoints for Swift Testing - precise control over side effects and execution suspension at any point.</p>

 ## What Problem Probing Solves?